5 Trends That Shaped E-mobility in 2018

 Regulatory environment is helping EVs

-The European Union has developed a new laboratory test to measure fuel consumption and CO2 emissions from passenger cars, as well as their pollutant emissions.
-This new WLTP (Worldwide Harmonised Light Vehicle Test Procedure) regulation has came to effect in 1th of Semptember in the European Union.
+The European Union has developed a new laboratory test to measure fuel consumption and CO2 emissions for passenger cars, as well as their pollutant emissions.
+This new WLTP (Worldwide Harmonised Light Vehicle Test Procedure) regulation came to effect in September 1st in the European Union.
 WLTP will provide a much more accurate basis for calculating a car’s fuel consumption and emissions by applying more realistic testing conditions.

 2018 was an eventful year in emobility.
-The earlier progress of electric vehicle sales has continued, numerous new models have widened the offer.
+Progress was made in vehicles sales as the market for EV expanded.
 We have witnessed several new partnership formation between leading e-mobility player.
-Howerer, the big electric vehicle breakthrough is still before us.
+However, the big electric vehicle breakthrough is still before us.
 We can’t wait to see what 2019 will bring.